***GET THE CANDLESTICKS TRADING PDF EBOOK***

 Around the 28th, the market started consolidating, forming local support (see the blue area).

-On the 29th, the pin bar candlestick appeared, pierced the support, with prices later staying above the support.
+On the 29th, the pin bar candlestick appeared, and pierced the support, with prices later staying above the support.

 If you aren’t comfortable entering right away after the candle’s close, you can wait and see if the support holds.